-India Rankings 2019 continued with the practise of providing a common overall rank and in addition, a separate rank for Universities and discipline-specific ranks for the disciplines of Engineering, Management, Pharmacy, Law, Medical and Architecture.
-General degree colleges were also ranked for the third consecutive year with much larger participation of colleges.
+It may be noted that NAAC-accreditation score was considered as an extended parameter under "Perception" for ranking under "University" category based on feedback received from individuals and institutions.
+India Rankings 2020 continued with the practice of providing a common overall rank and in addition, a separate rank for Universities and discipline-specific ranks for the disciplines of Engineering, Management, Pharmacy, Law, Medical and Architecture.
+General degree colleges were also ranked for the fourth consecutive year with much larger participation of colleges.
+In addition one more domain-specific ranking was also carried out for Dental institutions.

 10.2.1.
-India Rankings 2019: Participation Profiles
+India Rankings 2020: Participation Profiles